The Man in Seat Sixty-One

-The Man in Seat Sixty-One is a travel website written and maintained by Mark Smith, a former rail industry worker.
+The Man in Seat Sixty-One is a British travel website created, written and maintained by Mark Smith, a former rail industry worker.
 The website focuses almost exclusively on train-based travel, with occasional ferry recommendations.

 The site has won several awards, including "Best Travel Website" in the Guardian & Observer Travel Awards in 2008.
-The Man in Seat Sixty-One provides information on the best routes, fares and times for journeys from the UK to most of Europe, and for rail travel within most countries in the rest of the world, including exhaustive coverage of the Indian Railways and the Russian Railways.
+The Man in Seat Sixty-One provides information on the best routes, fares and times for journeys from the UK to most of Europe, and for rail travel within most countries in the rest of the world, including exhaustive coverage of the Indian Railways and Russian Railways.

 History

 The site is a personal project run by Mark Smith, formerly a manager in the rail industry.
 The site is called Seat 61 after his preferred seat in First Class on the Eurostar.
 He began the site as a hobby in 2001, after frustration with the difficulty he perceived in finding how to book rail tickets within Europe.
 In September 2007 he gave up his job working for the Department for Transport to run the website full-time.

+Smith subsequently wrote a book based on the site titled The Man in Seat 61: A Guide To Taking The Train Through Europe.
+Published by Bantam Press in 2008, the book mirrored the website in offering an "essential guide for anyone who wishes to travel to Europe and beyond by train".
+It sold over 10,000 copies and an updated second edition was published in 2010.
+This was followed by a second book in 2011, The Man in Seat 61: Worldwide, covering international train travel around Africa, Asia, the Americas and Australasia.
+Smith describes these books as "now long in the tooth" and directs travellers towards his website for up to date information.